Compare LIMS Software for Construction Materials Testing Labs

 A LIMS should help labs:

-• Schedule calibration events automatically
+• Automatically schedule calibration events

-• Store calibration certificates centrally
+• Store calibration certificates and records

-• Prevent uncalibrated equipment from being used in tests
+• Prevent testing with uncalibrated equipment

 5. Field-to-Lab Integration

-A modern LIMS should offer:
+A modern LIMS should provide:

 • Mobile-friendly access for field technicians